Why Roys Peak hike in Wanaka is a waste of your time

 Why Roys Peak New Zealand is a waste of your time

 First of all, the trail is boring to say the least.
-Very boring.
 You walk fairly steeply up on a wide and zigzag road for some eight kilometers.
 After about seven kilometers you will come to the well-known viewing point that you see on each photo, but there is always an enormous long line waiting to take photos.
 When I did the Roys Peak hike, there were about ten people waiting, but I have heard others say that they sometimes had to wait an hour for them to take a photo.
-ONE HOUR!!!

 When I saw the waiting line, I decided to walk straight onwards to the top.
 Just before the last corner you can take a shortcut almost straight up.
 At first I did not realize that this was not the official trail (and therefore I feel quite guilty that I participated in the destruction of nature), but this immediately indicates my next point: the path is used by people who have no idea how vulnerable nature is.
 Everywhere shortcuts are made, people are leave their garbage and worse: their human waste.
 I was disgusted by some items left behind right next to the trail.